dpnp.linalg.norm

 • x ({dpnp.ndarray, usm_ndarray}) -- Input array.
 If axis is None, x must be 1-D or 2-D, unless ord is None.
 If both axis and ord are None, the 2-norm of x.ravel will be returned.

 • ord ({int, float, inf, -inf, "fro", "nuc"}, optional) -- Norm type. inf means dpnp's inf object.
-The default is None.
+Default: None.

 • axis ({None, int, 2-tuple of ints}, optional) -- If axis is an integer, it specifies the axis of x along which to compute the vector norms.
 If axis is a 2-tuple, it specifies the axes that hold 2-D matrices, and the matrix norms of these matrices are computed.
 If axis is None then either a vector norm (when x is 1-D) or a matrix norm (when x is 2-D) is returned.
-The default is None.
+Default: None.

 Returns: